John Kasich: Chair of the House Budget Committee

-In 1995, when Republicans gained the majority in the United States Congress following the 1994 election, Kasich became chair of the House Budget Committee.
+Kasich became chair of the House Budget Committee in 1995, following the Republican Revolution in the 1994 United States House of Representatives elections.
 In 1996, he introduced the Personal Responsibility and Work Opportunity Act in the House, an important welfare reform bill signed into law by President Clinton.

 During the 1996 presidential campaign, Republican nominee Bob Dole was reported to have considered Kasich as a vice presidential running mate but instead selected Jack Kemp, a former congressman and Secretary of Housing and Urban Development.

 In 1997, Kasich rose to national prominence after becoming "the chief architect of a deal that balanced the federal budget for the first time since 1969"—the Balanced Budget Act of 1997.

 In 1998, Kasich voted to impeach President Clinton on all four charges made against him.
 In 1999, while the Senate prepared to vote on the charges, he said: "I believe these are impeachable and removable offenses."

-2000 presidential campaign

 Kasich did not seek re-election in 2000.
-In February 1999, he formed an exploratory committee to run for president.
-In March 1999 he announced his campaign for the Republican nomination.
-After very poor fundraising, he dropped out in July 1999, before the Iowa Straw Poll, and endorsed governor George W. Bush of Texas.